AdnanAliMumtaz/Traffic-Flow-Optimiser/README.md

 - **Simulation Class**: Coordinates the initialization and execution of the entire simulation.

 This architecture ensures a clear separation of concerns and facilitates the realistic modeling of traffic behaviors and interactions within Gridlock-on-Ribble.

+### Simulation Details

+The Gridlock-on-Ribble Traffic Simulation project models traffic dynamics in the town with the following features:

+- **Traffic Flow**: Vehicles enter from designated entry points at configurable rates, navigate roads controlled by junctions with simulated traffic lights, and park at specified destinations.

+- **Concurrency**: Uses Java's concurrency to handle multiple components (entry points, junctions, car parks) as threads, ensuring realistic traffic interactions.

+- **Road Management**: Roads act as fixed-size buffers between components, facilitating safe vehicle movement and updates within the simulation.

+- **Traffic Light Control**: Junctions manage traffic flow with configurable light timings, controlling when vehicles can proceed through intersections.

+- **Simulation Clock**: Manages time progression, enabling time-based events, logging, and reporting of simulation activities.
+The simulation runs at a scaled time rate where one hour in simulation time corresponds to approximately 6 minutes of real-time, allowing for efficient evaluation of traffic scenarios.